open-compensation-token-license/license-token-website/wikisrc/nft-and-fan-tokens.md

 ### Challenges

 1. **Market Volatility**: The value of NFTs and Fan Tokens can be volatile, subject to market dynamics.
 The unpredictability may deter some fans wary of potential financial losses.
+For strategies on managing risks, see [Risk Management Strategies](https://www.license-token.com/wiki/risk-management-strategies).

 2. **Regulatory Concerns**: As a burgeoning field intersecting with finance, the legal framework surrounding NFTs and Fan Tokens is still developing, with potential implications for how these assets are governed.
+Explore more about [NFT Regulation](https://www.license-token.com/wiki/nft-regulation).

 3. **Environmental Impact**: Blockchain technologies, especially Ethereum, have been criticized for their energy consumption, raising concerns about their environmental footprint.
 This challenges organizations to adopt more sustainable practices.
+For sustainable practices, refer to [Sustainable Blockchain Practices](https://www.license-token.com/wiki/sustainable-blockchain-practices).

 ## The Future of NFTs and Fan Tokens in Sports